SeanLee97/AnglE/docs/notes/tutorial.rst

 +----------------------------------------+-------------------------+

-The results show that our trained models, `WhereIsAI/pubmed-angle-base-en` and `WhereIsAI/pubmed-angle-large-en`, performs better than other popular models on the PubMedQA dataset.
+The results show that the trained models, `WhereIsAI/pubmed-angle-base-en` and `WhereIsAI/pubmed-angle-large-en`, performs better than other popular models on the PubMedQA dataset.
-The large model achieves the highest Spearman's correlation of **86.21**.
+The large one achieves the highest Spearman's correlation of **86.21**.

 Step 4: Use the model in your application